-Digitalisation is a challenge for all banks – including KfW.
-Supporting SMEs in digitalisation is a core topic.
+Digitisation is a challenge for all banks – including KfW.
+Supporting SMEs in digitisation is a core topic.
 KfW is involved in the expansion and promotion of digital infrastructure as well as in the expansion of blockchain technology .Moreover, KfW supports the expansion of its digital platforms, for example the grant portal for private builders or, most recently, the start-up platform (“Gründerplattform”) where business founders will be able to obtain help during the whole founding process.

 - Together with the World Bank, KfW is the most important promoter of renewable energy worldwide.

 - KfW supports the German Federal Government in restructuring the energy supply as part of the KfW Energy Turnaround Action Plan.